3 Spatial data operations

 points.plot(ax=base, color='none', edgecolor='black')

-Figure 3.5: Points, line and polygon objects arranged to illustrate topological relations
+Figure 3.5: Points (points), line (line), and polygon (poly) objects used to illustrate topological relations

 A simple query is: which of the points in points intersect in some way with polygon poly?
-The question can be answered by inspection (points 1 and 3 are touching and within the polygon, respectively).
-This question can be answered with the .intersects method, which reports whether or not each geometry in a GeoSeries (points) intersects with a single shapely geometry (poly.iloc[0]).
+The question can be answered by visual inspection (points 0 and 2 are touching and are within the polygon, respectively).
+Alternatively, we can get the solution with the .intersects method, which reports whether or not each geometry in a GeoSeries (points) intersects with a single shapely geometry (poly.iloc[0]).

 points.intersects(poly.iloc[0])